der-carnivore/BingAds-docs/BingAds/scripts/reference/Budget.md

 String|Delivery method of the budget.

 ## <a name="setamount~double-amount~"></a>setAmount(double amount)
-Sets the amount of this budget to the specified value, in the currency of the current account.
+Sets the budget's amount (in the account's currency) to the specified value.

 ### Arguments:
 |Name|Type|Description|